yarivpw/Apigee-Simple-Github-Pipeline/README.md

 # Apigee-Simple-Github-Pipeline

-**Tdhis is not an official Google product.**<BR>This implementation is not an official Google product, nor is it part of an official Google product.
+**Tadhis is not an official Google product.**<BR>This implementation is not an official Google product, nor is it part of an official Google product.
 Support is available on a best-effort basis via GitHub.

 ***